Algebraic and geometric aspects of rational $\Gamma$-inner functions: Royal nodes and the royal polynomial

 We define the {\em type} of $h$ to be the ordered pair $(n,k)$ where $n$ is the sum of the multiplicities of the royal nodes of $h$ that lie in $\d^-$ and $k$ is the sum of the multiplicities of the royal nodes of $h$ that lie in $\t$.
-We let $\rnk$ denote the collection of rational $\gaminn$ functions $h$ of type $(n,k)$.
+We define $\rnk$ to be the collection of rational $\gaminn$ functions $h$ of type $(n,k)$.

 \end{definition}